sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 (Some security assumptions: Going forward, we will assume that our attacker has the exact word list that we used to create our passphrase.
 Below, I'm going to assume that 51 bits of entropy is sufficient for Netflix, but users can increase that based on their threat model by either using more than 4 words from the final list, or by creating a longer list themselves.)

-But what if we made a list that is more optimized for our Hamptons party?
+But what if we made a list that is more optimized for our Montauk party?
 We're trying to minimize the number of "clicks" we or a friend has to make on the remote as party enthusiasm wanes.
 What if we assume the linear keyboard that AppleTV uses.
 It looks like this:

 ```txt
 abcdefghijklmnopqrstuvwxyz